You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 The Magic Flute is a fantastical tale of a young prince’s quest for love, fraternity and wisdom as he journeys to rescue the daughter of the Queen of the Night from the Priest of the Sun.
 Composed by Mozart with a German Libretto written by Emanuel Schikaneder, the Opera Singspiel was first performed in 1791, Vienna.
 The story is at its essence, a power struggle between good and evil, the morals closely aligning with the ideals of contemporary freemasonry.

-At the start of this unit, students were given a budget of £150 along with three designs: Papagana, Sarastro and Queen of the Night which were designed by Kalina Konieczny.
+At the start of this unit, students were given a budget of £150 along with three designs: Papagena, Sarastro and Queen of the Night which were designed by Kalina Konieczny.
 Each design was based on the 18th century/Egyptian silhouette and had contemporary elements that enhance the character and provide scope for costume interpreters.

-The next 8 weeks consisted of developing flat pattern drafting skills, cutting on the mannequin and fitting skills.
+The next eight weeks consisted of developing flat pattern drafting skills, cutting on the mannequin and fitting skills.
 Students had the choice of either going with a colour palette of cream or black - which allowed them to have more time and focus on constructing the costume historically correct.